 The Contractor should note that all change instructions will be issued in writing by the Employer's Agent.
-The contractor will only be reimbursed for additional work if it is instructed in writing by the Employer's Agent.
+The Contractor will only be reimbursed for additional work if it is instructed in writing by the Employer's Agent.
 All verbal instructions are to be costed prior to being confirmed in writing.

-The Contractor should note that the whole of the works falls within their design responsibility and they will be required to obtain all statutory approvals, including clearing any conditions noted on planning consent.
-Similarly, the responsibility for complying with all statutory requirements remains with the contractor.
+The Contractor should note that the whole of the works falls within their design responsibility and they will be required to obtain all statutory approvals, including clearing any conditions noted on planning consent, together with paying all associated costs.
+Similarly, the responsibility for complying with all statutory requirements remains with the Contractor.